pmcelhaney/AMD-Talk/outline.md

 ## It's 1999...

-Y2K is about to go down, Prince (symbol) is paryting, we're writing sloppy JavaScript
+Y2K is about to go down, Prince (symbol) is partying, we're writing sloppy JavaScript

 What was so bad?